rifkiaputri/id-csqa/README.md

 Dataset and code for paper: ["Can LLM Generate Culturally Relevant Commonsense QA Data?
 Case Study in Indonesian and Sundanese"](https://arxiv.org/abs/2402.17302).

+Our dataset can also be accessed at 🤗 [HuggingFace Hub](https://huggingface.co/collections/rifkiaputri/indonesian-and-sundanese-commonsenseqa-666abfe6e9fa3d54052c99b8).

 In this work, we investigate the effectiveness of using LLMs in generating culturally relevant CommonsenseQA datasets for Indonesian and Sundanese languages.
 To do so, we create datasets using various methods: (1) _Automatic Data Adaptation_, (2) _Manual Data Generation_, and (3) _Automatic Data Generation_.
 The illustration of each dataset generation method is shown in the figure below.

 ![data generation](./img/data_generation_method_v3.jpg)